egnartsms/rvlog.js/README.md

-# rvlog
+# rvlog.js
-Reactive logical programming engine
+Reactive logical programming engine for JavaScript.

+Documentation to be written...